giorgk/ichnos/README.md

 * **Build everything** That requires some experience and it is recommended on systems without administration privileges, e.g clusters.

 ## Building with vcpkg
-All that is needed is to pass the following argument
+First install all the libraries that Icvhnos depend on.</br> Then pass the following argument to cmake
 ```
 -DCMAKE_TOOLCHAIN_FILE=path\to\vcpkg\scripts\buildsystems\vcpkg.cmake -DUSEHF=True
 ```